dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 # "Waiting for Root Device" or Prohibited Sign error

-* Gernally seen as a USB error, couple ways to fix:
+* Generally seen as a USB error, couple ways to fix:
-   * if you're hitting the 15 port limit, you can temporarily get around this with `XhciPortLimit` but for long term use we recommend making a [USBmap](https://github.com/corpnewt/USBMap).
+   * if you're hitting the 15 port limit, you can temporarily get around this with `XhciPortLimit` but for long term use, we recommend making a [USBmap](https://github.com/corpnewt/USBMap).
 CorpNewt also has a guide for this: [USBmap Guide](https://usb-map.gitbook.io/project/)
-   * Other issue can be that certain firmwares won't pass USB ownership to macOS, to fix this we can enable `ReleaseUsbOwnership`.
+   * Another issue can be that certain firmware won't pass USB ownership to macOS, to fix this we can enable `ReleaseUsbOwnership`.
 Clover equivalent is `FixOwnership`

 # iMessage and Siri Broken

 * En0 device not setup as `Built-in`, couple ways to fix:
    * Find PCI path for your NIC with [gfxutil](https://github.com/acidanthera/gfxutil/releases)(ex: ethernet@0).
 Then via DeviceProperties in your config.plist, apply the property of `built-in` with the value of `01` and type `Data`. **Recommended method**
    * [NullEthernet.kext](https://bitbucket.org/RehabMan/os-x-null-ethernet/downloads/) + [SSDT-RMNE](https://github.com/RehabMan/OS-X-Null-Ethernet/blob/master/ssdt-rmne.aml). **Only recommended when first solution doesn't work**

 ![](https://i.imgur.com/DtYtwCQ.png)

 # Windows Startup Disk can't see APFS drives